cfanatic/someip-protocol-fuzzer/README.md

 This repository features a proof-of-concept for a SOME/IP network protocol fuzzer.

-What it does is quite simple: It mutates user-defined protocol fields using [radamsa](https://gitlab.com/akihe/radamsa).
+What it does is quite simple: It mutates user-defined protocol fields using radamsa.

 Implemented is a heartbeat mechanism which checks whether the target service on the other end is still responding.
 If not, fuzzing will be terminated.

-The current state is a black-box approach.
-In order to improve the attack potential in grey-box fashion, one would need to implement a state machine.
-You want to initialize the session in a way that the fuzzer is able to pass the most trivial checks on the target service first.

 ## Requirements

 It is recommended to use two VMs which run any version of GNU/Linux each.

+Furthermore, following software packages are required:

 | VM #1 - Target     | VM #2 - Fuzzer     |
 | ------------------ | ------------------ |